Climate and Average Weather Year Round in Okinawa Japan

 The muggier period of the year lasts for 7.9 months, from March 25 to November 21, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
 The muggiest day of the year is July 28, with muggy conditions 100% of the time.

 Humidity Comfort Levels in Okinawa

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Okinawa experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Okinawa experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.9 months, from September 26 to March 22, with average wind speeds of more than 14.4 miles per hour.
 The windiest day of the year is December 1, with an average hourly wind speed of 16.7 miles per hour.

 Average Wind Speed in Okinawa